BT-P1C0/BT-Hardware/README.md

 4. Run this command. `Pico-W-Go > Configure Project`
 5. Done.

+A helpful youtube tutorial to setup VS code for Pico can be found [here](https://www.youtube.com/watch?v=O6lkYTfcMEg).

 ### Hardware Checks

 Check LEDs on modules to see if modules are working correctly